 Sec.
-80002.
+80001.
 Exemption of Certain Assets

-- For the purposes of calculating financial aid need and student aid index, excludes the value of a family farm on which the family resides and small businesses with no more than 100 full-time or full-time equivalent employees (or any part of such business. - Changes will take effect on July 1, 2026, and apply to the 2026-2027award year and subsequent years.
+- For the purposes of calculating financial aid need and student aid index, excludes the value of a family farms on which the family resides, small businesses with no more than 100 full-time or full-time equivalent employees (or any part of such business, or commercial fishing business and related expenses, including fishing vessels and permits owned and controlled by the family. - Changes will take effect on July 1, 2026, and apply to the 2026-2027 award year and subsequent years.